QilinGu/udacity_ml/projects/capstone/README.md

 We replace the state table with a neural network.
 We use the existing state s_t as the input values.
 These are then fed through multiple hidden layers.
 In our code, the number of nodes in each hidden layer are kept in an array ```n_hidden```.
 The output layer corresponds to a single neuron for each potential action, which in this case yields 3 nodes.

-The neural network then attempts to "learn" the state table by predicting the Q(s,a_i) values for all actions a_i given the state s as input.
+The neural network "learns" the Q state table by solving a non-linear regression, mapping an input state s to the numerical values for Q(s,a_i) for all actions a_i.
+For our scenario, we have 6 input variables and 3 output variables.
 Keeping in line with earlier observations about Q(s,t), we initialize the network with white noise.
 The weights are Gaussian noise about 0, with a standard deviation of 0.01.
 The biases are all positive, again at 0.01, shifting the solution space slightly away from 0.